alexrus28996/react-native-threadforge/packages/react-native-threadforge/README.md

 # React Native ThreadForge

-> **Author:** Abhishek Kumar
+> **Author:** Abhishek Kumar (alexrus28996)

 ThreadForge brings a modern, native C++ thread pool to React Native so you can offload CPU intensive work without blocking the JavaScript bridge.
-The library now ships with JSON task descriptors, a dynamic native registry for custom pipelines, built-in progress events (throttled natively on both Android and iOS), and full support for the latest React Native releases.
+The library is handcrafted and maintained by Abhishek Kumar and now ships with JSON task descriptors, a dynamic native registry for custom pipelines, built-in progress events (throttled natively on both Android and iOS), and full support for the latest React Native releases.